Help! Pokemon Go isn't working - what is wrong with it?

 3. I keep seeing the spinning Pokemon ball

 If you keep seeing a spinning symbol in the top left of your screen, that means that your phone is trying to connect to the Pokemon Go servers.
-The demand on the servers due to the game's popularity has been really high, and server connection issues account for most of the problems with Pokemon Go.
+The demand on the servers due to the game's popularity can be really high following updates, and server connection issues account for most of the problems with Pokemon Go.

 You can either wait - sometimes it will only be a few seconds - and then start playing again.
 Or you might find the app becomes unresponsive and it crashes, as above in point 1, so restart the app again.

 4. Pokemon Go says GPS signal not found

 GPS is needed to tell the Pokemon Go app where you are.
 It tracks your movement for hatching eggs as well as keeping you in the right place on the map.
 When you open the game, it's usual to see "GPS signal not found" for a brief moment, before it locates you.

 If that's on all the time, check that your phone has "location" switched on.
 On some phones you can switch this off manually and that will stop you playing the game.
 Location is also drawn from your data connection, so you'll need to be connected to a network.

 If you get the "no internet connectivity" message across the top of your phone, that's the fault of your phone or network, not Pokemon Go itself.
 Check the obvious things - that your phone isn't in flight mode, that data is turned on, and that you haven't run out of data.

 Pokemon Go doesn't use a lot of data, but for those with a limited data package, you could easily run out after a lot of playing.

 6. Pokemon Go freezes mid catch, or mid battle